 Interested in reducing your taxes?
 The California State University Dependent Care Account (DCRA) allows you to pay certain dependent care expenses from your salary before income and Social Security taxes are calculated and deducted.
 A monthly administration fee of $1.00 will be deducted from your salary on an after-tax basis.

 Plan brochure can be downloaded through Adobe Acrobat or you can obtain hardcopies through the Office of Human Resources.
+You must re-enroll in the plan during the open enrollment period as this plan requires an annual enrollment.

 New employees may enroll in the plan within 60 days of becoming eligible.
 Coverage will become effective on the 1st of the month following enrollment, subject to State Controller's Office processing timelines.
 Employees who do not enroll during the initial 60 days, will be eligible to enroll during any subsequent annual open enrollment period or due to a change in status.